aimclub/OSA/examples/Chromakey/README.md

 ## Overview

 <overview>
-Chromakey is a video processing system that enables real-time background removal for seamless integration with new backgrounds.
-It offers a robust solution for video production, live streaming, and virtual events, providing a scalable and efficient way to enhance visual content.
-Chromakey targets professionals and creators seeking to elevate their video productions.
+Chromakey is a software solution that enables the removal of specific color ranges from images and videos, creating transparent backgrounds.
+It offers a flexible and efficient way to achieve chroma keying, a technique used in video production and post-processing.
+Chromakey is ideal for video producers, editors, and developers seeking to integrate this technique into their workflows.
 </overview>

 ---